Conditions & extensions – PhD fellowships

 Please submit your application in two versions: as a printout via regular mail and as a PDF file.
 The PDF needs to reach us no later than the respective deadline and the printout must be postmarked no later than this date as well.

 The application itself should comprise about five to seven pages (including figures and excluding references) and be written like a short research proposal.
 Please summarize your original aims and, in the major part of the application, describe the results you have achieved so far (including two to three well-designed data figures).
 If you changed approaches or worked on aspects not mentioned in your original application, you must explain the reasons for these changes and describe approaches, rationales, and results.
-Furthermore, it is important that you describe in detail what you plan to work on during the extension and include a timetable for the planned experiments.
+Furthermore, it is important that you describe in detail what you plan to work on during the extension period and include a timetable for the planned experiments.

 In addition, we need a letter of recommendation from your supervisor – signed and on official letterhead.
 It might be included in the application or sent separately via regular mail or email.